-10 per cent was 29.8 in 2006 while that of the lowest 10 per cent was 3.1 per cent.25 Poverty remains much higher among ethnic minorities than among the Kinh majority,26 and there is slower progress in poorer regions with high concentrations of ethnic minorities.
-There are growing vulnerabilities among specific population groups, including migrant workers, and workers from the informal sector and household-based enterprises.

-According to the World Bank, the recent slowdown in poverty reduction, as shown in figure 2 above, may reflect embedded social inequalities that have been difficult to overcome despite the variety of government-sponsored programmes (cited in box 1 above) targeted at minority populations and poor areas; although ethnic minorities make up less than 15 per cent of the population, they now comprise over 40 per cent of the remaining poor (see figure 3).
+- 30. Progress in reducing poverty has been uneven, especially in terms of the gap between regions and ethnic groups.
+The Gini coefficient was 37.8 in 2007.
+The income share of the highest 10 per cent was 29.8 in 2006 while that of the lowest 10 per cent was 3.1 per cent.
+Poverty remains much higher among ethnic minorities than among the Kinh majority, and there is slower progress in poorer regions with high concentrations of ethnic minorities.
+There are growing vulnerabilities among specific population groups, including migrant workers, and workers from the informal sector and household-based enterprises. - According to the World Bank, the recent slowdown in poverty reduction, as shown in figure 2 above, may reflect embedded social inequalities that have been difficult to overcome despite the variety of government-sponsored programmes targeted at minority populations and poor areas; although ethnic minorities make up less than 15 per cent of the population, they now comprise over 40 per cent of the remaining poor (see figure 3).
 Slow improvements in ethnic minority living conditions are reflected in other social indicators.
 Although education levels have improved among ethnic minorities, in 2008, 45 per cent of household heads of ethnic minority groups had still not completed primary school (compared with 25 per cent of Kinh/Hoa household heads) and less than 10 per cent of ethnic minority household heads had completed upper secondary school or tertiary education.
 Moreover, data on Viet Nam's living standards show slow progress in upper secondary or higher education achievements for ethnic minority households (since 1993), compared with those among majority group households.
 In light of their limited educational achievements, it is not surprising that most members of ethnic minority households still mostly work in agriculture and as unskilled labour.
 This stands in sharp contrast to the continuing move out of agriculture and into (higher paid, higher skill) industry and services among the Kinh/Hoa majority.
 According to the 2008 Viet Nam living standards survey, 83 per cent of workers from ethnic minority households still claimed that agriculture was their primary source of employment, compared with only 44 per cent of workers from Kinh/Hoa households.

+Figure 3

-Figure 3.
-Poverty Reduction in Viet Nam, Kinh/Hoa, Ethnic Minorities (1993-2008)
+Poverty reduction in Viet Nam, Kinh/Hoa, ethnic minorities (1993-2008)